Rising Sun, Indiana

 Rising Sun is a city in Randolph Township and the county seat of Ohio County, Indiana, United States, along the Ohio River.
 It is also the only incorporated community in the county.
-The population of Rising Sun was 2,304 at the 2010 census.
+The population of Rising Sun was 2,248 at the 2020 census.

 History

 The town was registered in 1816 by John James, originally of Frederick County, Maryland.
 At the time, it had a population of about 700.
 Many German immigrants settled in Rising Sun.
 The Rising Sun post office has been in operation since 1844.

 In the 1830s, Rising Sun was a seasonal stop for hundreds of flatboats daily heading down the Ohio River.

 The Clore Plow Works-J.W.
 Whitlock and Company and Rising Sun Historic District are listed on the National Register of Historic Places.

-Joseph Barricklow (1867–1924), Illinois lawyer and state legislator, was born in Rising Sun.